AimalSSH/AI_Agent-PDF_to_CSV/README.md

 You can choose a model ` model: "deepseek/deepseek-chat"`, The default value is `deepseek/deepseek-chat`

+To download all the libraries, use `pip install -r requirements.txt`

 Next, you need to run the file `main.py`.

-P.S.
-I'll create all the installation packages later, but for now, you'll have to download them yourself.